PLEnergyDev/green-languages/README.md

 ```

 To measure individual lines of code in C multiple times, put the markers in an loop and enable the `measurement_mode: internal` flag.
-Then use `gl <scenario_filename.yml> --rapl-pkg --iterations 10` with `-i, --iterations` and the iteration count.
+Then use `gl fib.yml --rapl -i10` with `-i, --iterations` and the iteration count.
 This will measure `printf("Hello, World!");` 10 times within the same process.

 ```yml
 name: fibonacci